NetApp/harvest/cmd/poller/plugin/README.md

 ```
 ## compute_metric

-This rule creates the custom metric (of type `float64`) using the existing metric values.
+This rule creates the new metric (of type `float64`) using the existing metric values.

 Note that you don't define the numeric values yourself, instead, you only provide the metric names with operation,
 the plugin will fetch the value of each given metric and store the result of mathematical operation in new given custom metric.

+Currently, we support these operations: ADD SUBTRACT MULTIPLY DIVIDE

 Rule syntax: